Financial literacy

 What is cash flow?

-Cash flow is exactly what it sounds like: a measurement of the flow of cash (or cash equivalents) in and out of your business over a set period of time.
+Simply put, cash flow is the stream of cash (or cash equivalents) moving in and out of your business over a set period of time.
 When more cash is coming in than going out, it’s known as positive cash flow.
-When the outgoing cash exceeds the incoming cash, it’s called negative cash flow.
+What does negative cash flow mean?
+That’s basically the flipside; when outgoing cash exceeds incoming cash.

 What is the difference between cash flow and profit?